 One reason is that the syllables have a beautiful sound to them, another reason is because once you sing these enough as you listen to music you will be able to identify what you are hearing via the syllables.
-Lastly, once you get into flat notes, using numbers because a but troublesome.
-For instance, singing flat three or flat six every time you see one of those.
+Lastly, once you get into flat notes, using numbers becomes a bit troublesome.
+For instance, singing flat three or flat six every time you see one of those is a mouthful.
 I will get to the syllables I use for flat or sharp notes later but for now let’s keep it Diatonic and only use notes within the major scale.

 If you read up on solfege you will find out there are two main systems of solfege.
 FIXED-Do and MOVEABLE-Do.
 I personally use Moveable-Do.

 Most music is tonal and heard within the context of a key?
 With the MOVEABLE-Do system regardless of what key you are in, the first degree/note of the scale becomes DO.
 You learn to hear notes in the context of a key, you will literally feel what a 3rd feels like.
 A 3rd sounds like a 3rd regardless of the key, chord, etc.

 For example if you switch to the key of E, the E becomes Do, F# becomes Re.